-Far more troubling than the prospect of international developments possibly lowering natural gas prices in importing countries or a boom and bust cycle in the development of LNG export facilities, is that fact that as the U.S. exports LNG, those exports will raise domestic prices as they lower foreign prices, bringing international prices to a new equilibrium.
-NERA acknowledges that domestic and international natural gas prices will tend to converge toward a global LNG price, just as they have for global oil prices, but the NERA Study assumes that Henry Hub prices will always remain lower than prices in consuming nations.
-It is unclear, however, how domestic prices will avoid total convergence and remain lower than international prices without DOE imposed limits on exports.
+Henry Hub prices will always remain lower than prices in consuming nations.48 It is unclear, however, how domestic prices will avoid total convergence and remain lower than international prices without DOE imposed limits on exports.
 Without a DOE imposed limit, domestic and foreign natural gas commodity prices will converge, squandering the current opportunity to foster renewed U.S. manufacturing through competitive natural gas, energy, and processed materials costs.

-The U.S. has an opportunity not even imagined 2 or 3 years ago to significantly expand its manufacturing sector, to transition away from our reliance on coal-fired electricity generation without attendant price shocks, and to make real progress towards energy independence.
-All of this, however, depends on relatively low and stable natural gas prices (which sharply contrasts with the history of natural gas price volatility in the U.S.).
+The U.S. has an opportunity not even imagined 2 or 3 years ago to significantly expand its manufacturing sector, transition away from our reliance on coal-fired electricity generation (without risking price shocks), and finally make real progress towards energy independence.
+All of this, however, depends on relatively low and stable natural gas prices (which sharply contrasts with the history of natural gas price volatility).
 DOE/FE should not turn a blind eye and allow the same businesses that gambled and lost on projections of the need for future natural gas imports to now potentially squander our Nation's future on what may well turn out to be another failed venture as natural gas production and export capacity develop throughout the world.